LearNAT: Learning NL2SQL with AST-guided Task Decomposition for Large Language Models: Additional experiments

-\textbf{Implementation Details.} We employ GLM-4-Plus\footnote{\url{https://bigmodel.cn/dev/api/normal-model/glm-4}} as the primary model for synthesizing decomposition data and fine-tune the model on Qwen2.5-Coder~\citep{Qwen}, including its 7B, 14B, and 32B versions.
+We employ GLM-4-Plus\footnote{\url{https://bigmodel.cn/dev/api/normal-model/glm-4}} as the primary model for synthesizing decomposition data and fine-tune the model on Qwen2.5-Coder~\citep{Qwen}, including its 7B, 14B, and 32B versions.
 We used the PyTorch library to implement all the algorithms based on the open-source HuggingFace transformers~\citep{Huggingface} and LLaMA-Factory~\citep{Llama-Factory}.
-The experiments are conducted on 8×A100 GPUs.
+The experiments are conducted on 8$\times$A100 GPUs.
 During the SFT stage, we utilize the AdamW optimizer with a learning rate of 2e-5 and a cosine warmup scheduler over three epochs.
 For DPO training, the Adam optimizer is used with a learning rate of 2e-6, and the $\beta$ parameter is set to 0.2, in accordance with the original DPO configuration.
 In Eq.~\ref{equ:node-sim}, we assign equal weights to all three nodes, i.e., $w_c = w_o = w_v = 0.33$.
-Based on our experimental observations, we set $\alpha = 0.75$ and $\beta = 0.25$ in Eq.~\ref{equ:AST-sim}.
+Based on our experimental observations~\ref{ssec:ast_similarity}, we set $\alpha = 0.75$ in Eq.~\ref{equ:AST-sim}.
+During inference, we strictly follow the evaluation protocol provided by DAIL-SQL~\citep{DAIL-SQL} (the Without Voting setting).
+The protocol provides a complete set of prompts to better structure the instructions, user queries, and database schema information, enabling the LLM to generate a single response from which the SQL statement is extracted as the final answer.